nishi-moto/products-api/README.md

 ## The Purpose

 This is an exercise / small project that uses Docker, PostGres SQL and Express to build an API to handle Product data.
+The docker file was provided for us.

 ### The tables and their data